 60% of C-level executives cited that today’s leaders should have crisis preparedness to ensure an organisation’s survival of any eventuality.

-In times of disruption, leaders are not only tasked to steer and drive their organization in the right direction, but also effectively have the foresight to identify and cultivate potential within their team to help with the crisis at hand.
+In times of disruption, leaders are not only tasked to steer and drive their organisation in the right direction, but also effectively have the foresight to identify and cultivate potential within their team to help with the crisis at hand.

 Today, it is fairly well accepted that soft skills — such as compassion, emotional intelligence, kindness, adaptability, integrity, optimism, self-motivation, grit and resilience — have become crucial success factors.